Jerrilyn Jones

 OverviewAI-generated summary

-Jerrilyn Jones, Associate Professor in Emergency Medicine at the University of Arkansas for Medical Sciences, investigates factors influencing public health and safety.
-Her recent publication in 2025, "The COVID-19 pandemic influence on fatal car crashes and impaired driving in Arkansas," highlights her work in analyzing the impact of the pandemic on traffic incidents and impaired driving behaviors within the state.
-Jones has published 52 scholarly works, which have collectively garnered 1,783 citations, and holds an h-index of 11.
-Her research network includes collaborators such as Austin Porter, Sowmya Sivakumar, Velimir Petrović, and Kimberly H. McManama O’Brien, all from the University of Arkansas for Medical Sciences, with whom she has co-authored publications.
+Jerrilyn Jones, Associate Professor in the Department of Emergency Medicine at the University of Arkansas for Medical Sciences, studies the impact of public health events on traffic safety.
+Her recent publication, "The COVID-19 pandemic influence on fatal car crashes and impaired driving in Arkansas," appeared in 2025.
+Jones has published 52 scholarly works, which have been cited 1,786 times, and holds an h-index of 11.
+She collaborates with researchers at her institution, including Austin Porter, Sowmya Sivakumar, Velimir Petrović, and Kimberly H. McManama O’Brien, with whom she shares one publication each.

 Metrics